 Upon completing a feature as a part of bigger software development, the next step is committing the changes and push to the remote repository.
 The changes may include modified as well as new files.
 To list all changed files, you can use the git status command.

 Next is to add source files for the next commit using the git add command.
-You may select files individually to add or can add all files using an
+You may select files individually to add or add all files using an

 all option with the command.
 Now time to use the commit command to commit all changes in the local repository copy.

 How to remove the added files?
-Would you need to start again or do I have something like undo git add?
+Would you need to start again, or do I have something like undo git add?
 In this tutorial for git, you will learn how to undo an already executed git add command.